Garmin Fenix 7 Review

 - Fenix 7/7S – prices start at $/Eu700 (£600) up to $/Eu1000 (£860)

 - Fenix 7X – prices from $/Eu900 (£779) to $/Eu1100 (£1050)

 - Garmin Epix 2 – prices from £800/$900/Eu900 to £900/$1000/Eu1000

-USA appears to be lacking listed products and is now sold out.
-When available (now looks like late Jan 2022 onwards), this single link clicks to a choice of retail stores in your country eg Wiggle, PowerMeterCity, Amazon, REI, B&H, Walmart, Competitive Cyclist & Backcountry
+I recommend Garmin, Wiggle, BackCountry or REI where first-time customers are usually prompted to get a 15% joining discount/bonus.
+Nice, if you can get it.
+This single link automatically clicks to a choice of retail stores in your country eg Wiggle, PowerMeterCity, Amazon, REI, B&H, Walmart, Competitive Cyclist & Backcountry